-Located 20 km southeast in rural Ottawa, Carlsbad Springs was named in 1906 after the famous health spa in the Czech Republic, now called Karlovy Vary.
-In the 1860s, the site was known as Cathartic because of the healing qualities of the waters.
+Located 20km southeast of Ottawa, Carlsbad Springs was named in 1906 after the famous health spa in the Czech Republic, now called Karlovy Vary.
+In the 1860s, the site was known as cathartic because of the healing qualities of the waters.

 Cathartic was part of lot 3 in the seventh concession of the Ottawa Front.
 It was situated on the Russell road, and a short distance to the east was the line separating Gloucester Township from Cumberland Township.
 The mineral springs at Russell Road and Bear Brook supported a resort spa community from the mid 19th to the mid 20th century.
 Guests came “to take the waters” for ailments such as rheumatism, nervousness, and digestive disorders.
 Local hotels supplemented spa therapy with a variety of social and recreational activities.

 Eastman Springs – 1800’s

 1849: John Forsythe is the first settler in the region (lot 10, concession 7)

 1850: construction of the first school.

 1854: construction of a saw mill by Judge Musgrove.